Out of all the chores you have on the list, mowing the yard probably tends to be the most tedious one for some of you.

 In mowing, you’ll need all the help you can get in getting it done, be it half an acre or five.

-Now, in 2021, making investments is a wise choice when you need to balance your budget for surviving the pandemic.
+In 2021, making investments is a wise choice when you need to balance your budget to survive the pandemic.

-Choosing the best riding lawn mower is part of those investments you’ll be making, so it better be compatible with your yard in every way!
+Choosing the best riding lawn mowers for 1 acre is part of those investments you’ll be making, so it better be compatible with your yard in every way!

 That’s why other than scouring the internet for details upon details about your best options for riding mowers, you should be well-acquainted with your lot that you’ll be able to tell what can work with it AND you, as well.